constup/cookbook-nestjs-typescript/README.md

 Quickstart and reference: [Table of contents](./doc/table_of_contents.md)

-The following main technologies are covered (all in TypeScript):
+The following main technologies are covered:

+- TypeScript
-- Vanilla NodeJS
+- Vanilla NodeJS (in TypeScript)
-- NestJS
+- NestJS (in TypeScript)

 See the Long description below for more details.